ICU nurse working 15-hour days surprised with new car for work during pandemic

 HOUSTON, Texas (KTRK) -- A Houston-area nurse was honored for her selfless work during the pandemic and was surprised with a brand-new car as a big "Thank You."

-Christie Purviance of The Woodlands was selected as one of Mazada's Heroes as part of its Honoring The Human Spirit program.
+Christie Purviance of The Woodlands was selected as one of Mazda's Heroes as part of its Honoring The Human Spirit program.

 The initiative highlights the selfless nature and good deeds of 50 people across the country, who were all nominated by peers or family members.